fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 ## Disk encryption

+In Fleet, you can turn on disk encryption on your macOS hosts.
+Apple calls this [FileVault](https://support.apple.com/en-us/HT204837).
+If turned on, hosts’ disk encryption keys will be stored in Fleet.

-Currently, the disk encryption key refers to the FileVault recovery key only for macOS 10.15+ devices.
-FileVault allows you to access and recover data on a device without the login credentials.
-This key is stored by Fleet and can be accessed by Fleet admin, maintainers, and observers to log into a device without its password.
-An event is tracked in the activity feed when a user views the key using Fleet.
+The disk encryption key allows you to unlock a Mac if you forgot login credentials.
+This key can be accessed by Fleet admin, maintainers, and observers.
+An event is tracked in the activity feed when a user views the key in Fleet.

 ### Viewing a disk encryption key